sdarlington/sdarlington.github.io/content/posts/2022-09-27-maker-manager-and-consultant-schedule.md

 > \[Makers\] generally prefer to use time in units of half a day at least.
 You can’t write or program well in units of an hour.
 That’s barely enough time to get started.

 The challenge I have is that I’m neither a maker nor a manager.
-As a “consultant”<sup>[1](#fn1-23058 "see footnote")</sup> I fall somewhere between the two.
+As a “consultant”[^1] I fall somewhere between the two.
 The variety is what makes it interesting to me.
 The variety is also what makes it difficult.

 Sometimes I have to sit and concentrate for a large block of time.
 Maybe I’m sketching out an architecture, researching something, building a prototype, or debugging some code.
 Perhaps I’m writing a report or putting together a presentation.